pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 as the output can directly be used in subsequent steps as property configuration.

 The `paving` repo provides instructions for use in the `README`.
-Any manual manual variables that you need to fill out will be in a [terraform.tfvars][terraform-vars] file in the folder for the IaaS you are using
+Any manual variables that you need to fill out will be in a [terraform.tfvars][terraform-vars] file in the folder for the IaaS you are using
 (for more specific instruction, please consult the `README` for that IaaS).